Lartsch/cisextractor/README.md

 ```

 **Additional notes:**
 - It can happen that some rules are not identified or there are issues with extracting their respective contents - especially when there are fundamental changes to the PDF files that break the tool's (quite complex) regular expressions.
-Currently, no issues were found for the CIS PDFs as of June 2022.
+No issues were found for the latest CIS PDFs as of June 2022.
 - Formatting of section contents does not always look good, even though lots of processing is done
 	- Use the ```-t``` flag if you want to remove all linebreaks (this will lead to confusion when actually reading the content for some sections)
 - Formatting of the "CIS Controls" table is not good yet - maybe additional processing will be added in the future